 Video: Distracted driving

-The student watches the video about the dangers of distracted driving and discusses questions related to the video.
+The student watches a video about the dangers of distracted driving and discusses questions related to the video.

 Reading: different types of distractions